 I don’t at the moment have further information about the precise location of the plot – nor do I have the detailed history of the addition.

 Updates will follow when I know more – but the rest of the Echezeaux Cuvee is described in detail below.

-Louis-Michel Liger-Belair is in my view producing one of the very best wines from the large and very diverse Echezeaux vineyard.
+Domaine du Comte Liger-Belair is producing one of the very best wines from the large and very diverse Echezeaux vineyard.

-First vintage was 2006 and quality improving year after year arriving at a truly outstanding level from 2010 and onwards.
+The first vintage was 2006, and the quality has improved year after year, arriving at a truly outstanding level from 2010 onwards.

-The Echezeaux from Domaine du Comte Liger-Belair is produced from three different climates in Echzeaux – Le Cruots ou Vignes Blanches (8), Champs Traversin (4) and last and very least Clos Saint-Denis (9) – see map below.
+The Echezeaux from Domaine du Comte Liger-Belair is produced from three different climats in Echzeaux: Le Cruots ou Vignes Blanches (8), Champs Traversin (4) and last – and least – Clos Saint-Denis (9) (see map below).

-The total area of the 6 plots is 0.6157 ha – and represents a mix of terroirs from the top of the Echezeaux vineyard (Champs Traversin) the lower parts (Clos Saint-Denis) and last but not least from one of the very best climates Cruots ou Vignes Blanches.
+The total area of the six plots is 0.6157 ha, and they represent a mix of terroirs from the top of the Echezeaux vineyard (Champs Traversin) to the lower parts (Clos Saint-Denis), and include one of the very best climats, Cruots ou Vignes Blanches.

 Les Cruots ou Vignes Blanches

-The plots in Les Cruots are located just north of the center of the vineyard running from top to bottom in the climate.
-The area of the two plots are 0.3299 ha combined – see map below.
+The plots in Les Cruots are located just north of the center of the vineyard running from top to bottom in the climat.
+The area of the two plots combined is 0.3299 ha (see map below).